ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The {{site.data.keyword.cloudant_short_notm}} API paths are hierarchical with the first level that gives you information about the service, and then each database sits at a level beneath it.

-So `acurl $URL/books` gives us information about the books database we created earlier.
+So `acurl $URL/books` gives us information about the books database that we created earlier.

 You see information about how many documents it has, how many deleted documents, and how much disk space it's occupying.